 Examination of the thesis

-The thesis will be examined by three examiners: persons with the same kinds of qualifications as are generally required for doctoral-level examinations, but with an understanding of, and commitment to, research into and within professional practice.
+The thesis will be examined by three examiners: persons with the same kinds of qualifications as are generally required for doctoral-level examination, but with an understanding of, and commitment to, research into and within professional practice.

 Procedures for examination of the thesis will be the same as for the Doctor of Philosophy.
 However, for further information and resolutions please consult the University of Sydney Calendar.